Quasi-Periodic Solutions For Nonlinear Klein-Gordon Equations

 The one dimensional parameter $\theta$ is added, because $n$ and $\omega$ only appear as $n\cdot\omega\in\Bbb R$ on the diagonal.
 It is an {\it auxiliary} variable to facilitate the analysis.
-Using the covariance of $n\cdot\omega+\theta$, all estimates in $\theta$ are transformed into estimates in $\omega$ in the Newton construction of $u$, and $\theta$ is always {\it fixed} at $0$ in sect.
-6.
+Using the covariance of $n\cdot\omega+\theta$, all estimates in $\theta$ are transformed into estimates in $\omega$ in the Newton construction of $u$, and $\theta$ is always {\it fixed} at $0$ in sect.~6.

-In sect.
-5.1, we derive estimates on $T^{-1}(\theta)$ for initial scales.
-This step is algebraic, akin to sect.
-2. In sects.
-5.3 and 5.4, we iterate to obtain estimates on $T^{-1}(\theta)$ for all scales.
-Sect.
-5.2 gives a general proof of Diophantine $\omega$.
+In sects.~5.1-5.4, we derive estimates on $T^{-1}(\theta)$ for initial scales.
+This step is {\it non-perturbative} (cf. (5.2, 5.4) below), and is the $\theta$-analogue of the results in sects.~2 and 4.
+In sects.~5.6 and 5.7, we iterate to obtain estimates on $T^{-1}(\theta)$ for all scales.
+Sect.~5.5 gives a general proof of Diophantine $\omega$, which is needed for the iterations starting in sect.~5.6 (in fact for any KAM-type iterations).